Feelings after a person with dementia has died

 Everyone copes with bereavement in their own personal way, and there is no right or wrong way to react.
 How you feel after a person with dementia has died will be affected by different things, including:

 - your relationship with the person

-- your situation and personality
+- your life circumstances and personality

 - how much you’ve already grieved while the person was living with dementia and how you responded to changes while caring for them

 - shock and pain (even if the death has been expected for a while)